-Securing data from being stolen is a top concern for both enterprises and Small & Medium Businesses.
-And for good reason—the average cost of a data breach in 2017, according to several sources went up to $117k for small organizations.
-That is an increase from 2016 when the average cost was $36,000 to $50,000.
+Securing data and keeping out of the news headlines are top concerns for both enterprises and small & medium businesses.
+And for good reason—the average cost of a data breach in 2018, according to several sources went up to $117k for small organizations.
+That is an increase from 2017 when the average cost was $50,000.

 Experience show us that hackers target SMBs under the premise that they’re likely ill-equipped to handle a security breach.
-These are the same organizations that feel they can’t justify the cost of an expensive detection systems or haven’t taken the appropriate defensive measures against cyber-crime.
+These are the same organizations that feel they can’t justify the cost of an expensive detection systems or haven’t taken the appropriate measures to identify risk and defend against cyber-crime.

-Having in-depth visibility into network activity helps you proactively identify malicious network activity and find holes to patch that could turn into larger security issues in the future.
-This provides valuable insight into the source and nature of all traffic flowing across the network.
+Having in-depth visibility into network activity helps you proactively identify malicious network activity and find vulnerabilities that could turn into larger security issues in the future.
+A Security Information and Event Management (SIEM) system provides valuable insight into the source and nature of all traffic flowing across the network.

-By regularly monitoring traffic on critical devices, it’s easy to spot suspicious changes in inbound and outbound traffic.
-It’s also a requirement for just about every major compliance framework and regulation, from PCI DSS to HIPAA and others.
+It’s also a recommendation or requirement for just about every major compliance framework and regulation, from NIST, HIPAA, PCI DSS, FINRA and others.

 But for smaller companies they are faced with a number of challenges;

-Due to the complexity of cybersecurity there becomes a number of challenges across the people, processes, and technology.
-There are also areas of the network that they can’t see or don’t see very well.
+Due to the complexity of cyber security there becomes a number of challenges including, areas of the network that they can’t see or don’t see very well.
 That makes it hard to get an end-to-end view of what is occurring on the network.

-By adopting Cyber Threat Monitoring you can achieve;
+By adopting a Security Information and Event Management solution you can achieve;

 - Early Threat Detection: Exploiting IT for weakness does not usually happen the first time around.
 Monitoring will give you specific event logs to quickly identify events that are suspicious.